skiplang/skip/docs/overview/extension_classes.md

 title: Extension Classes
 ---

-A common problem with traits (and with base classes), is that they are sometimes defined `after the fact`.
+A common problem with traits (and with base classes), is that they are sometimes defined *after the fact*.
 In other words, we want to add methods to an existing class to satisfy a constraint but we don't want to make those methods part of the original definition of the class.
-For example, let's say that I want to define a hashing function:
+For example, let's say that we want to define a hashing function:

 ```
 trait Hashable {